BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Storage.EntityFramework/README.md

     PM> Install-Package Bot.Builder.Community.Storage.EntityFramework
 ```

+### Sample

+A basic sample for using this component can be found [here](../../samples/EntityFramework%20Storage%20Sample).

 ### Usage

 The extension uses Microsoft.EntityFrameworkCore as the library for connecting to Sql server.
 Therefore a connection string to an existing database must be provided during startup.